Here's when Lady Gaga's new film, House of Gucci, will be in Scottish cinemas

 When is House of Gucci released in UK cinemas?

-The red velvet curtain will open for House of Gucci on Friday November 26 exclusively in cinemas.
+The red velvet curtain will open for House of Gucci on Friday November 26 exclusively in cinemas, with a runtime of two hours and 37 minutes.

 While many 2021 films have seen cinema align with streaming services on release, House of Gucci will only be available once its has ran its course in cinemas worldwide.